My Golden Pothos strives so hard, to

 Exploring beyond her small side-table

-It's almost as if she'd had no idea, that
+It's almost as if she'd no idea, that

 I'll cut them off